 Please be sure you or the person you are registering can attend the camp when you are making the booking.

 - Ticket bought can be transferred to someone else of the same age range.

 - If the ticket is transferred to someone of an older age range or is changed to full-stay, correct amount of the camper attending needs to be paid to CampUK.

 - If you are transferring the ticket to someone else, you will need to inform us as well as register the new guest details.

-- Cancellation will result in 20% fee of the value of the ticket if cancelled by 13th July 2017 (a month before the start of Camp).
+- Cancellation will result in 20% fee of the value of the ticket if cancelled before 21st July 2017.

-- Any cancellation from 14th July 2017 and onwards will result in 30% fee of the value of the ticket.
-All tickets bought from 14th July 2017 and onwards will be subject to 30% fee if a refund is requested.
+- Any cancellation from 21st July 2017 and onwards will result in 60% fee of the value of the ticket.

 Due to our subsidised nominal rates, we are unable to provide group discounts.